 Many birds earn the catch-all label “black birds.”
 Black-colored–or at least mostly black-colored–birds in the yard tend to be one of these: European Starling, Common Grackle, Red-winged Blackbird, and Brown-headed Cowbird.
 In most places, the most common black-colored of the birds in the yard is likely the starling.

-It might be one of them.
-So, you may also be wondering which birds look like crows.
 Crow look-alike birds are common ravens, red-winged blackbirds, common grackles, brown-headed cowbirds, western jackdaws, pied currawongs, western rooks, black-billed magpies, alpine choughs, European starlings, and more.